sf-wdi-26/modules/w05/d01/m1/readme.md

 #### Generate a model

-Sometimes, you will need a model but not the related controller, in this case, you will use the model generator:
+Sometimes, you will need a model but not the related controller, in which case, you will use the model generator:

 ```
 rails g model MODEL_NAME [fields]
 ```

-This will generate the model by itself along with the migration containing all the fields and the data types if you wrote them when you typed the console.
+This will generate the model by itself along with the migration containing all the fields and the data types if you wrote them in the console.

 ## Conclusion (5 mins)